ealter/COMP150-FP/type-classes/09-13practice.md

  above, plus *every other example of a function that returns a Boolean*, no matter how many arguments the function expects.

-*Hint:* Write a syntactic proof system that shows for any type $\tau$ precisely when $\tau$ describes a function that returns a Boolean.
+*Hint:* Write a syntactic proof system that shows for any type *tau* precisely when *tau* describes a function that returns a Boolean.